-Large Eddy Simulations and hybrid flow calculations are today still very computer consuming CFD activities.
-More importantly, the user has difficuties in deciding if the mesh used allows the expected accuracy.
-Upgrading mesh adaptation methods to a better treatment of LES/hybrid flows is then an important issue in the Norma research.

-Large Eddy Simulation (LES) is a numerical tool for predicting turbulent flows.
-Unlike a statistical Navier-Stokes model which tends to neglect fluctuations by applying a statistical average, which in most cases damps all these fluctuations, LES can be interpreted as damping only a part of unsteady turbulent structures, typically structures with a scale smaller than a prescribed filter size.
-The smallest structures being the most difficult to solve, LES consumes much less computational resources than a Direct Numerical Simulation which computes all turbulence structures.
-LES modelling relies on two steps :
+Large Eddy Simulations (LES) and hybrid flow calculations for turbulent flow are today still very computer consuming CFD activities.
+More importantly, the user has difficuties in deciding if the mesh used produces the expected accuracy.
+Upgrading mesh adaptation methods to a better treatment of LES/hybrid flows is then an important issue.
+Unlike a statistical turbulence model, which tends to neglect fluctuations by applying a statistical average which in most cases damps all these fluctuations, LES can be interpreted as damping only a part of unsteady turbulent structures, typically structures with a scale smaller than a prescribed filter size.
+The smallest structures being the most difficult to resolve, LES consumes much less computational resources than a Direct Numerical Simulation which computes all turbulence structures.
+LES modelling therefore relies on two steps:

-- (i)- defining the neglected scales as those which are smaller than a filter width Δ_f and adding a model of the action of neglected scales on the non-neglected ones.
-This defines a continuous model parameterized by the filter width Δ_f , - (ii)- using, in order to approximate the continuous model built in (i), a mesh-based approximation with local mesh size Δ_q , typically :
+(i)- defining the neglected scales as those which are smaller than a filter width $\Delta_f$ and adding a model of the action of neglected scales on the non-neglected ones.
+This defines a continuous model parameterized by the filter width $\Delta_f$ , (ii)- using, in order to approximate the continuous model built in (i), a mesh-based approximation with local mesh size $\Delta_q$ , typically: